Empfirez/SQLProject/README.md

 ### Project Overview
 This data analysis project aims to uncover insights into the sales performance of Walmart through the analysis of its sales data.
 By analyzing certain key aspects of the dataset such as temperature, holidays and fuel prices, we aim to gain a deeper understanding of how certain factors affect sales performance as well as the extent of the impact.
-Through our findings, we hope to provide data-driven recommendations to help raise sales revenue for Walmart and ultimately improve its profitability.
+Through our findings, we hope to provide data-driven recommendations to help raise sales revenue for Walmart.

 ![image](https://github.com/user-attachments/assets/165cc2e9-65a3-4ab2-9269-dceddb054449)